UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

     If the app were pure React/Redux, the entire view itself would be a single React component, which contains only other React components.
 Because of the current use of libraries such as [svg-pan-zoom](https://github.com/ariutta/svg-pan-zoom) that are not React, the top-level view is implemented manually in Dart (using the `dart:html` package), but some nodes in the view tree are React components, and those subtrees implement the pure React/Redux ideas.

-3. **Reducers:**
+3. **Reducers (a.k.a. update):**
-    Reducers are how the state changes.
+    Reducers are how the state updates in response user interaction (or more general interaction with the "environment", e.g., files loading or HTTP requests arriving).
 Most typically, this is initiated by some user interaction with the view.
 For example, the user may click a strand to drag it, or they may right-click on a helix to change its roll.
 A state change could also be initiated by something like an asynchronous network event or a file loading.

     The key idea is that the code that detects the user interaction (or more generally, interaction from some source outside the app) does not simply reach into the state and change it.
 Instead, this is where Redux comes in.
 It uses the [Command pattern](https://en.wikipedia.org/wiki/Command_pattern) to make changes to the state.
 Rather than modifying the state, an *Action* object is created describing the change that is supposed to happen.
 This object is given to Redux (by calling a function called `dispatch`), which in turn calls the *reducer*, which is a function taking as input the old state and the action, and returning the new state.